European values: European Union

 The European Union declares the fundamental EU values to be the ones "common to the Member States in a society in which pluralism, non-discrimination, tolerance, justice, solidarity and equality between women and men prevail".
 They are: human dignity, freedom, democracy, equality, rule of law, and human rights.
-These fundamental values are defined in the Treaty of Lisbon.
+These fundamental values are defined in article 2 of the Treaty of Lisbon.
+Article 3 defines promoting these values as one of the aims of the Union.
+Previously, the Charter of Fundamental Rights of the European Union of 2000 already mentioned "the indivisible, universal values of human dignity, freedom, equality and solidarity" as well as "the principles of democracy and the rule of law" in its preamble.